astroumd/PHYS265-spring24/code_project.md

 Your task is to find the python equivalent of MPFIT or LMFIT, and compare this to curve_fit().

-Your instructors may give you a dataset to fit and compare.
+Your instructors may give you a dataset to fit and compare results.

 ### 2. Browsing "python" on ascl.net